In the more than 45 years since the Middle East war of June 1967, there have been many peace plans and many negotiations.

 Various attempts were made (including at Taba in 1995, Wye River in 1998 and Sharm el-Sheikh in 1999) to speed up the withdrawal and self-government provisions of Oslo.
 Then in 2000, President Bill Clinton sought to address the final status issues - including borders, Jerusalem and refugees - that Oslo had left aside for later negotiation.

 The talks took place in July between Israeli Prime Minister Ehud Barak and PLO Chairman Yasser Arafat.
 There was no agreement.
 However, the negotiations were more detailed than ever before.
-The basic problem was that the maximum Israel offered was less than the minimum the Palestinians could accept.
+Correspondents say the basic problem was that the maximum Israel offered was less than the minimum the Palestinians could accept.

 Israel offered the Gaza Strip, a large part of the West Bank, plus extra land from the Negev desert, while keeping major settlement blocks and most of East Jerusalem.
 It proposed Islamic guardianship of key sites in the Old City of Jerusalem and contributions to a fund for Palestinian refugees.